JerryI/wljs-docs/docs/frontend/Advanced/Dynamics/Prototyping.md

 ] // Offload]
 ```

-what it does, it will produce a circle defined by two points.
-The feature here is it accepts any symbol as `pt1` / `pt2` including [dynamic one](frontend/Dynamics.md).
-Since all internals of [Line](frontend/Reference/Graphics3D/Line.md) including `Table` is wrapped into [Offload](frontend/Reference/Interpreter/Offload.md) it will be calculated directly on the frontend (aka WLJS Interpreter), while Wolfram Kernel only provides the values for those two control points.
+This function produces a circle defined by two points.
+The key feature is that it accepts any symbol as `pt1` / `pt2`, including [dynamic ones](frontend/Dynamics.md).
+Since all internals of [Line](frontend/Reference/Graphics3D/Line.md), including `Table`, are wrapped in [Offload](frontend/Reference/Interpreter/Offload.md), the calculation occurs directly on the frontend (WLJS Interpreter), while the Wolfram Kernel only provides values for the control points.

-To assist us, one can use [Navigation gizmo](frontend/Command%20palette.md#Navigation%20gizmo) snippet form the command line palette, which automatically generates temporal dynamic symbol and a gizmo for it
+To assist with placement, use the [Navigation gizmo](frontend/Command%20palette.md#Navigation%20gizmo) snippet from the command palette.
+It automatically generates a temporary dynamic symbol and a gizmo for it:

 ```mathematica @
 Graphics[{